twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

    - first into **repayment buckets** for open product positions,
    - then any leftover stays in the project’s free balance (which can earn base yield).
 3. It updates onchain state:
-   - outstanding principal per deal,
+   - outstanding principal per position,
    - how much revenue has been collected,
-   - whether a deal is fully repaid, in good standing, or in default.
+   - whether a position is fully repaid, in good standing, or in default.

 For a one-off advance:

 - once the **target repayment amount** has been collected,
-- that deal is automatically marked as complete,
+- that position is automatically marked as complete,
 - the revenue share drops back to 0%,
-- and all future revenues go back to the project (unless another deal is active).
+- and all future revenues go back to the project (unless another position is active).

 For a credit line: